axllent/mailpit/docs/apiv1/Message.md

 # Message

-Returns a summary of the message and attachments.
+Returns a JSON summary of the message and attachments.

 **URL** : `api/v1/message/<ID>`